Salvage of Supervision in Weakly Supervised Object Detection: Ability to adopt modern backbones

+As for the data argumentation, following~\cite{uwsod2020}, we use random flip and multi-scale training in which scales range from 480 to 1216 with stride 32 in stage 1.
+In stage 2 and 3, we apply the same data augmentations as~\cite{unbiasediclr2021}.
+For weak augmentation, only scale transform and random flip are used.
+Color jittering, grayscale, Gaussian blur, and cutout patches are randomly applied for strong augmentation additionally.

-\subsection{Ability to adopt modern backbones.}
+\section{Ability to adopt modern backbones}

 In order to show that SoS-WSOD can readily enjoy the benefits from modern fully supervised object detection techniques, we conducted experiments using ResNet101 and ResNeXt101, which are widely used in fully supervised object detection, as the backbone of SoS-WSOD in stages 2 and 3.
-In Table \ref{backbones-voc07}, we show the results on VOC2007.
-Table \ref{backbones-coco} shows results on MS-COCO.
-These results demonstrate that our SoS-WSOD can adopt different modern backbones.
-Note that TTA was \emph{not} used for results in both tables.
+In Table~\ref{backbones-voc07}, we show the results on VOC2007.
+These results demonstrate that our SoS-WSOD can successfully adopt different modern backbones.
+Note that TTA was \emph{not} used for results in Table~\ref{backbones-voc07}.